We work with more than 300 partners to bring you better travel deals

 At the moment, Monday is the most economical day to take a flight to Fort de France.
 Friday is likely to be the most costly.

-Fort de France flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight in the morning will likely mean higher prices.
+Fort de France flights can be made cheaper if you choose a flight in the morning.
+Booking a flight at midday will likely mean higher prices.

 When is the best/cheapest time to visit Fort de France?

 The best time to visit Fort de France is in May or June.
 This is outside the peak season of December through April when prices can skyrocket on flights and hotel rooms, and the number of visitors is at its highest.
 Prices are often considerably lower in May and June.
 Rainy season in Martinique is during July and August and also a time when many hotels and businesses shut down making it a poor time to visit.
 Martinique Carnival is from Lent to Easter and anyone wanting to experience the event should book flight and hotel several months in advance.